Best Nikon Z lenses

 |

-During 2021, Nikon finally joined the manufacturers of 50mm with f/1.2 aperture AND autofocus.
-In DSLR version, Nikon offered an old version from the days of film with manual focus, but they never followed Canon on a “modern” version.
-It is now done.
-If you want to take portrait photos, details, everyday life, then this lens is for you and will allow a really small depth of field, highlighting your subjects perfectly compared to your background.
+In 2021, Nikon finally joined the manufacturers offering a 50mm lens with both an f/1.2 aperture and autofocus.
+In DDSLR version, Nikon offered an old version from the days of film with manual focus, but they never followed Canon on a “modern” version.
+That gap is now filled.
+If you want to take portrait photos, details, everyday life, then this lens is for you and will allow for a very shallow depth of field, highlighting your subjects perfectly compared to your background.
 It will also be a great help in low light conditions.

 Its design is high-end with a digital display.
-This is the best Nikon can do at the moment.
+This is one of Nikon’s most ambitious standard primes.
 The image quality is very good, even if the largest apertures are behind.
 The distortion is quite easy to manage on a 50mm, this one is no exception, but we note an extremely important vignetting.
 The AF obviously has a little trouble moving so many lenses, but at least there is an AF, and a quiet one at that!

 Nikon Z 35mm f/1.8 S